-The solid waste facilities and landfill sites are monitored for compliance to state minimum standard for the proper handling and disposal of solid waste to prevent the creation of public health and safety and environmental concerns.
+Solid waste facilities and landfill sites are monitored for compliance to State minimum standards for the proper handling and disposal of solid waste to prevent the creation of public health, safety, and environmental concerns.

 After a landfill has been closed, the landfill sites can be used for open space, parks, or for light or commercial developments.